JeffZimmerman/Credit_Risk_Analysis/README.md

 # Supervised Machine Learning and Credit Risk Analysis

 ## Overview
 This project utilized six machine learning models applied to credit risk, an inherently unbalanced classification problem that requires differentiating large numbers of good loans from a much smaller number of risky loans.
+The data is drawn from LendingClub, a P2P lending service company, which demonstrates a typical imbalance in classes of loans.
+Although this problem cannot be overcome completely, these algorithms each provide some benefit in their distinct manners of resampling the data.

 ## Results